History of the Connecticut Judicial Seal Home Home BannerBanner

 Generally, open

-Dispositions should be disclosed as soon as the file is available, after the courtroom proceeding.
-Docket sheets containing disposition data are available for review at the clerk's office for 20 days; information requests for dispositions older than 20 days should be made in writing to the Records Center.
-Requests for information must include the name, case docket number, date of disposition and court location where the case was heard and, if possible, the defendant's date of birth.
+Dispositions should be disclosed as soon as the file is available after the courtroom proceeding.
+Disposed files are available from the Superior Court Records Center.
+Requests for information must include name, case docket number, date of disposition and court location where case was heard, and if possible, date of birth to obtain disposition information from clerk or Records Center.
+Disposed files are disclosable unless and until all counts are entitled to erasure, therefore, a disposition containing convictions on any count is disclosable unless the file is sealed.

 Docket Sheets (Civil/Family)